Tommac1/WiFi-Remote-Socket/README.md

-coming soon: screenshots, photos, video(?), complete tutorial...
+coming soon: more screenshots, photos, video(?), electrical schematics and complete tutorial...

 Remote Socket using WiFi
 ------------------------